Proprioception, Kinesthesia, and the Conscious Competency Matrix

 As humans, we are often creatures of habit, often preferring repetition and predictability to novelty, from driving the same way every day to work, to performing the same set of sequenced asanas in a class or at home.
 Although there is still incredible benefit to be reaped from repetition and movement, creativity is what drives the brain, kinesthetic sense, and motor learning.
 With every new set of movement concepts or skills, there is a timeline of growth and acquisition that can be seen in the psychological model of the conscious competence matrix, used in many different modalities of learning:

 Let’s apply this to a movement skill that I am still refining: handstands.
 When I first tried a handstand, I was convinced that I could not do one (having not done them in my youth), and had no idea where to start, thus the unconscious incompetence phase.
-I later started to realize the strength needed in the shoulders, although my kick attempts were clumsy (conscious incompetence).
+I later started to build the strength needed in the shoulders, although my kick attempts were clumsy (conscious incompetence).
 A few years later, I was able to kick up to the wall, albeit not always gracefully, and able to refine my kinesthetic mastery of the movement mechanics, thus conscious competence.
 I think I’m still somewhere in the conscious competence phase in regards to handstanding, since it’s not yet second nature, but we’ve all seen people pike and float into handstand with no problem, thus unconscious competence.
+This same matrix can be applied to musical training, whether with a musical technique or concept or a selection of music.

 The solution?
 Make poses and movement new again and think out of the box.
 For movement, my favorite way to do this is with pilates and Yoga Tune Up®, as they have both been challenging for the brain and body in bilateral movements, new pose orientations, and joint explorations.
 For music, I invite myself to warmup by improvising- if I'm working on an excerpt, I have to remind myself to approach it as if it were new, whether that be through new fingerings and bowings, playing the accompaniment parts in the orchestra, playing along with recordings, or simply challenging myself to learn new repertoire, etudes, and concepts.
 Novelty challenges the brain and the body, and helps to keep us on the lifelong path of learning and growth.